Previous Post: Day 2: Baie de Letts to Portage du Fort

 - weather: Sunny all day

-- campsite: CRCS13 – “Too Small Island, Quebec” (see text for explanation!); room for perhaps 2 x 4-person tents or 3-4 2-person tents; hygiene facilities minimal
+- campsite: CRCS13 – “Too Small Island, Quebec” (see text for the explanation!); room for perhaps two 4-person tents or three or four 2-person tents; hygiene facilities minimal

 As we paddled down the long narrow channel from Portage du Fort we got a look at the road bridge and the Power Station behind it on the Ontario side.
 It was about 7:30 and we were on the water early, hoping to cover some distance in the cool of the morning.
 The previous day the sun had sapped our energy in the afternoon.